to make you whole

 In California, ride-sharing companies are required to provide secondary insurance from the moment the ride-sharing app is turned on, rather than only when the drivers have accepted or are transporting passengers.
 Drivers must also maintain primary liability coverage of at least $50,000 per person and $100,000 per occurrence of death and personal injury, as well as $30,000 of coverage for property damage.
 In addition, TNCs are required to provide, at minimum, $1 million per incident excess liability coverage.

-If you or a loved one has been in an accident while using a ride hailing service, Walton Law Firm can help.
+If you or a loved one has been in an accident while using a ride hailing service, the San Diego Uber accident attorneys at Walton Law Firm can help.
 Our lawyers can assist you in reaching a settlement with the other party’s insurance company to settle your claim or if required, we can represent you in a lawsuit.
 You are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and inconvenience.

 We have successfully represented individuals and families who have been victims of all types of car accidents, including accident caused by negligent Uber/Lyft drivers (as well as taxi drivers) for 20 years.
 We would be happy to provide a free consultation with a lawyer to discuss your accident.
-We will provide an honest appraisal of your case, and let you know if you even need a lawyer.
+We will provide an honest appraisal of your case, and let you know if you even need an Uber accident lawyer in San Diego.
 Or, if you prefer, you can submit a confidential question online.
-You can reach us at (866) 607-1325 or locally in North San Diego County at (760) 571-5500.
+You can reach us at 866-607-1325 or locally in North San Diego County at 760-571-5500.